Best Wine with Mexican Food

 Carne Asada: Grilled and charred beef cooked in Mexican spices.

-For either of these dishes, we recommend Cabernet Sauvignon.
+For either of these dishes, we recommend Cabernet Sauvignon wine pairings.
 This wine is best known for its rich palate of black fruits like blackcurrant, black cherry, and plum as well other flavors like licorice, mint, cedar, and even eucalyptus.

 We also recommend Carménère (“car-men-nair”), a medium-bodied red wine that comes from Bordeaux, France, and is now grown almost exclusively in Chile.
 It’s much loved for its supple red-and-black flavors and herbaceous green peppercorn notes.